You may receive temporary total and permanent partial disability benefits after a work injury. Many people receive both of these benefits.

 Georgia law almost never allows you to receive temporary total and permanent partial disability benefits at the same time.
 In fact, the insurance company does not have to pay you permanent partial disability benefits until you stop receiving temporary total and temporary partial disability benefits.

 Occasionally, people do receive permanent partial and temporary total disability benefits at the same time.
-This happens when someone returns to work while receiving permanent partial disability benefits and then suffers another work injury.
+Usually, the only situation where this happens is when someone returns to work while receiving permanent partial disability benefits and then suffers another work injury.

 Why does it matter which type of benefit I receive?

-One reason you need to know is Georgia’s workers’ compensation statutes of limitations.
+It is very important to know what type of benefit you are receiving.
+One of the main reasons this is so important is that Georgia’s workers compensation law has many different deadlines known as statutes of limitations.
 These statutes provide deadlines for getting additional benefits.
 Missing these deadlines can cause you to lose most or all of your workers compensation benefits.

 The change in condition statute of limitations only provide you two years to get additional temporary total disability and temporary partial disability benefits.
 This deadline runs from the last time you received temporary total or temporary partial disability benefits.